Working with Researchers and Policy Makers

 Integrative Cancer Biology Program (ICBP)

 The ICBP was a consortium of investigators sponsored by NCI's Division of Cancer Biology focused on the development and implementation of cancer models at the cellular and molecular levels.
 There were two pilot projects in breast and lung cancers jointly sponsored by CISNET and ICBP aimed at bridging models of cancer biology at the molecular/cellular level and models of cancer outcomes at the population level.
 A joint workshop brought together the CISNET and ICBP communities.
 One key product of the workshop was a funding opportunity announcement entitled Bridging the Gap Between Cancer Mechanism and Population Science (U01; PAR-13-081).
-A newer funding announcement which is broader in scope, entitled Emerging Questions in Cancer Systems Biology (U01; PAR-16-131), encourages applications that bridge a mechanistic systems biology model at one scale and a population-level model at the other.
+A newer funding announcement which was broader in scope, entitled Emerging Questions in Cancer Systems Biology (U01; PAR-16-131), encouraged applications that bridge a mechanistic systems biology model at one scale and a population-level model at the other.s

 Early Detection Research Network (EDRN)